 Compared to cigarette smoking, vaping appears to pose fewer risks including to your oral health.
 Even so, it does have a negative effect on your overall oral health and teeth.
 The increasing popularity of e-cigarettes and vaping are the grounds for continued research, however, the long-term effects are still somewhat unknown.
-A publication in the Oncotarget revealed that researchers found that e-cigarette vapour’s chemicals were as damaging to mouth cells as traditional tobacco smoke.
+A publication in the Oncotarget revealed that researchers found that e-cigarette vapor's chemicals were as damaging to mouth cells as traditional tobacco smoke.

 The biggest concern, however, is the carrier product, propylene glycol (PG).
 This is used in food processing and polymer production.
 You will find it present in edible items like whipped dairy, ice cream and liquid sweeteners.
-It is also present in inhalant pharmaceutical products and a major ingredient of vapour juices.
+It is also present in inhalant pharmaceutical products and a major ingredient of vapor juices.
 When used orally during vaping it damages soft tissue and is toxic to enamel due to its propionaldehyde, lactic acid and acetic acid breakdown.
 This combination leads to tissue desiccation that leads to dry mouth, which leads to increased gum disease, cavities and oral health issues.

-Contact our office today to request an appointment or click below to book online.
+Contact our office today to request an appointment or fill out the form to book online.
 A team member will reach out to confirm your appointment.

-21055 12 Mile Road, Roseville MI 48066
+21055 12 Mile Road, Roseville, MI 48066